 A Place of Many Nations

-The Pacific Northwest is home to dozens of distinct Nations each with a unique culture and traditional art form.
+The Pacific Northwest is home to dozens of distinct Nations each with a unique culture, dialect and traditional art form.
 Ahtsik Gallery primarily presents the work of Nuu-chah-nulth, Kwakiutl, Coast Salish and Nuxalk artists.

 There are fourteen Nuu-chah-nulth First Nations with approximately 10,000 members.
 Traditional territory extends along the west coast of Vancouver Island from the Brooks Peninsula area in the north to the Port Renfrew area in the south, and inland along the mountains to roughly the center of the island.
 The territory includes the Alberni Inlet and Port Alberni where Gordon Dick creates art in the Tseshaht/Nuu-chah-nulth style.